-For Reeb graphs and their variances, namely, merge trees and contour trees, many metrics have been introduced (e.g. [15], [41], [42], [43], [44].
+We explore scalar fields by comparing their corresponding topological descriptors, which requires a measure of similarity or dissimilarity between them, see [1] for a survey.
+For merge trees and their variants, a number of metrics have been developed (e.g. [16], [23], [24], [25], [26], [27]).
 However, many of these metrics remain theoretical and do not have practical implementations.
-Beketayev et al. [38] used the branch decompositions of merge trees to define a distance between them.
-Their algorithm constructed all possible matchings among pairs of branch decompositions and selected the minimum cost matching among them.
-Several distances draw inspirations from the Gromov-Hausdorff distance for measuring metric distortion [42], [45].
-Bauer et al. [42] introduced the functional distortion distance between the Reeb graphs, which was then utilized to compare metric graphs [46].
-Sridharamurthy et al. [15] introduced an edit distance between merge trees that admits efficient computation.
+The most relevant work is by Sridharamurthy et al. [16], who introduced an edit distance between merge trees that admits efficient computation.
 Their edit distance is defined as the minimum cost of a set of restricted edit operations (e.g., delete, insert, and relabel) that transforms one merge tree into another.
+Pont et al. [28] extended the above edit distance and introduced a Wasserstein distance between merge trees for feature tracking and ensemble clustering.